 Course is particularly designed for the teacher of mainstreamed ESL students, as well as other ESL teachers.
-It emphasizes the merging of content instruction and language development and provides the ESL teacher with text-analysis skills and includes analysis of strategies that provide
+It emphasizes the merging of content instruction and language development and provides the ESL teacher with text-analysis skills and includes analysis of strategies that provide supplemental assistance to the special needs student.
+Prerequisites: EDPD 430, if taken as component of Intensive II.

-EDTE 437 Linguistics for the ESL Teacher
+Linguistics for the ESL Teacher EDPD 437